Ding Liren

 Ding was undefeated in classical chess from August 2017 to November 2018, recording 29 victories and 71 draws.
 This 100-game unbeaten streak was the longest in top-level chess history, until Magnus Carlsen surpassed it in 2019.
-Ding is currently No. 3 in classical chess behind Magnus Carlsen and Ian Nepomniachtchi, and will be one of the challengers for the upcoming World Chess Championship 2023 (having qualified as Carlsen declined to defend his title).
+Ding ended up being the runner-up of Chess World Cups in 2017 and 2019 consecutively and came second in the Candidates Tournament in 2022: this qualified him for the World Chess Championship 2023 against Ian Nepomniachtchi, as Carlsen declined to defend his title.
+Ding won, becoming World Chess Champion, by defeating Nepomniachtchi 2½ to 1½ in the rapid tie breaks after their classical match ended in a 7–7 tie.
+He lost his title to Gukesh Dommaraju in the last game of the World Chess Championship 2024, reaching a score of 6½ to 7½.

-Education
+Early life and education

-Ding attended Chant Garden Elementary School and is a graduate of Zhejiang Wenzhou High School and Peking University Law School.
+Ding was born in Wenzhou, China, and started learning chess when he was four years old.
+He attended Wenzhou Zhouyuan Elementary School, and is a graduate of Zhejiang Wenzhou High School and Peking University Law School.

-Career
+Chess career

-Ding is a three-time Chinese Chess Champion (2009, 2011, 2012) and has represented China at all four Chess Olympiads from 2012 to 2018, winning team gold medals in 2014 and 2018 and individual bronze and gold medals in 2014 and 2018 respectively.
+Ding is a three-time Chinese Chess Champion (2009, 2011, 2012) and has represented China at all four Chess Olympiads from 2012 to 2018, winning team gold medals in 2014 and 2018, and individual bronze and gold medals in 2014 and 2018, respectively.
 He also won team gold and individual silver at the World Team Championships in 2015.
+He is also the winner of the 2019 Grand Chess Tour, beating Maxime Vachier-Lagrave in the finals, and the 2019 Sinquefield Cup, beating Magnus Carlsen in the finals.